bensteinberg/shlisp-mode/README.md

 ```
 on the first line.

 M-s sends the current file to the shnth.
-You might have to change the name of the shlisp program if you're not on a Mac; this is on my list of things to figure out.
+The shlisp application has to be in your $PATH.
+OS checking has not been tested, except on a Mac.

 See also: